Coupa Software (NASDAQ:COUP) Price Target Raised to $81.00

-Coupa Software (NASDAQ:COUP – Get Rating) had its price target hoisted by equities research analysts at Wells Fargo & Company from $65.00 to $81.00 in a research note issued to investors on Tuesday, The Fly reports.
-Wells Fargo & Company‘s target price points to a potential upside of 2.99% from the stock’s previous close.
+Coupa Software (NASDAQ:COUP – Get Rating) had its target price increased by Barclays from $53.00 to $81.00 in a report issued on Friday, The Fly reports.

-Several other brokerages have also recently weighed in on COUP.
-DA Davidson decreased their price target on Coupa Software from $70.00 to $50.00 in a research report on Tuesday, November 22nd.
-Raymond James decreased their price objective on shares of Coupa Software from $90.00 to $75.00 in a research report on Wednesday, September 7th.
-Truist Financial decreased their price objective on shares of Coupa Software from $85.00 to $75.00 and set a “buy” rating on the stock in a research report on Wednesday, September 7th.
-Barclays decreased their price objective on shares of Coupa Software from $59.00 to $53.00 and set an “equal weight” rating on the stock in a research report on Friday, November 18th.
-Finally, Needham & Company LLC cut shares of Coupa Software from a “buy” rating to a “hold” rating in a research report on Tuesday.
-Three research analysts have rated the stock with a sell rating, twelve have issued a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat, Coupa Software currently has a consensus rating of “Hold” and an average price target of $73.00.
+A number of other analysts have also recently weighed in on COUP.
+Needham & Company LLC cut shares of Coupa Software from a buy rating to a hold rating in a report on Tuesday, December 13th.
+Sumitomo Mitsui Financial Group upgraded Coupa Software from a neutral rating to an outperform rating in a report on Monday, December 12th.
+KeyCorp reduced their target price on Coupa Software from $75.00 to $70.00 and set an overweight rating for the company in a report on Tuesday, August 30th.
+StockNews.com assumed coverage on Coupa Software in a research note on Wednesday, October 12th.
+They issued a sell rating on the stock.
+Finally, Citigroup lowered shares of Coupa Software from a buy rating to a neutral rating and upped their price objective for the company from $66.00 to $81.00 in a research note on Wednesday, December 14th.
+Three research analysts have rated the stock with a sell rating, fifteen have given a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat, Coupa Software presently has a consensus rating of Hold and a consensus price target of $78.83.

 Coupa Software Company Profile